mapehe/ohut/README.md

 Conected to [peer].
 ```

 and you are ready to work together!
+When you receive patches, you'll notice `ohut` logging things.

 For example, if Alice has added a server called `tpc` and wants to send and receive patches from Bob, whose
 trusted key is called `bob`, they can run: